-In 2014 the mural was reproduced on a concrete wall in the Joan Corominas square behind the museum of contemporary art of Barcelona (MACBA).
+In 2014 the mural was reproduced on a concrete wall in the Joan Corominas square behind the Barcelonas Museum of Contemporary Art (MACBA).

 Since 1988 Keith Haring knew he had AIDS, and from that moment dedicated his efforts to fight this epidemic.
 In 1990, aged 31, he died of complications from the disease.